samos123/samos123.github.com/content/k8s/how-to-enter-namespaces-of-other-containers.md

 You will notice that there is an `eth0@ifX` interface inside the container network namespace.
 The `X` tells you the interface index on the host network.
-This index can then be used to figoure out which veth belongs to the container.
+This index can then be used to figure out which veth belongs to the container.

 Run the following commands to find the veth interface: